 As an employee in New York, you have a right to a safe workplace.
-Not only does safe mean free from discrimination and retaliation, but it includes the physical working environment you are in.
-But what are your workplace safety rights under the Occupational Safety and Health Act of 1970 and what can you do if those protections have been violated?
+This means safe from discrimination and retaliation, and it includes the physical working environment you are in.
+But what are your workplace safety rights under the Occupational Safety and Health Act of 1970 (OSHA)?
+What can you do if those protections have been violated?
 Brown Kwon & Lam have your New York employment rights answers.

 What is the Occupational Safety and Health Act of 1970?

 The Occupational Safety and Health Act of 1970 (OSHA) was created to ensure the “safe and healthful working conditions for working men and women; by authorizing enforcement of the standards developed under the Act; by assisting and encouraging the States in their efforts to assure safe and healthful working conditions; by providing for research, information, education, and training in the field of occupational safety and health…”

 Under the Act, employees are given certain rights and protections.
 This includes:

 - The right to request information about worker injuries and illnesses, job hazards, and workers’ rights.

 - The right to request your employer corrects hazards or violations.